AlonBS/Ray_Tracer/README.md

 - Normals interpolation (by default) for smoother appearance of less detailed models.
 - Glossy reflections and refractions
 - Environments mapping and skyboxs (Cubical mapping).
 Supports both reflective and refractive mappings
+- Normal mapping for meshes and primitives.
+Also include transormation to model space using TBN matrices.